bigdaddypapa/project-final/fitness-tracker-app/README.md

 We will Defines a Schema which will represents the properties of a collection in MongoDB and then Compile a model from the schema.

-We CREATE a new exercise with name, sets, reps, weight, unit and date.
+We CREATE a new exercise with name, reps and weight.
 In case of an error, send back status code 400 in case of an error.

 A better approach will be to examine the error and send an error status code corresponding to the error.